hovren/kontiki/docs/index.rst

 Welcome to Kontiki!
 ===================

-Kontiki is a toolkit for optimization-based, continuous-time, structure from motion.
+Kontiki, or the *Continuous-Time Toolkit*, is a toolkit for optimization-based, continuous-time, structure from motion.
 In short, it can estimate a camera trajectory and 3D structure from a set of measurements, and it does so using a continuous-time trajectory.